 Moreover, applicants should anticipate that applications that are determined to be nonresponsive to the scope of the solicitation, or that do not include the application elements that OJJDP has designated to be critical, will neither proceed to peer review nor receive further consideration.
-Under this solicitation, OJJDP has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet or Budget Narrative.
+Under this solicitation, OJJDP has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet and Budget Narrative, and Memorandum of Understanding with any identified project partners.

-Applicants should review the "Note on File Names and File Types" under How To Apply to be sure that they submit their applications in the permitted formats.
+Applicants may combine the Budget Narrative and the Budget Detail Worksheet in one document.
+However, if an applicant submits only one budget document, it must contain both narrative and detail information.
+Please review the "Note on File Names and File Types" under "How To Apply" to be sure applications are submitted in permitted formats.